DaemonBeast/-testing-area/README.md

 ## Tests

 - [**Example blog post**](https://testing-area.netlify.app/)<br>
-  <small>Illustrates the use of a dynamic view count and comments section using <https://www.back4app.com>.</small>
+  <sup>Illustrates the use of a dynamic view count and comments section using <https://www.back4app.com>.</sup>